About Hagalu

-Africa's independent platform for car research, financing guidance, insurance insight and ownership planning — built for the realities of South African and African roads.
+Africa's independent platform for car research, buyer enquiries, financing guidance, insurance insight and ownership planning — built for the realities of South African and African roads.

-Hagalu is a country-specific automotive intelligence platform designed to guide car buyers through every stage of vehicle ownership in South Africa and across Africa — from the first Google search to the final signature at the dealership.
-We publish verified prices, full technical specifications, side-by-side comparisons, EMI estimation frameworks, car finance guidance, insurance planning primers and long-term ownership cost analysis — all calibrated to local market conditions.
+Hagalu is a country-specific automotive intelligence and buyer enquiry platform designed to guide car buyers through every stage of vehicle ownership in South Africa and across Africa — from the first Google search to the point where they are ready to request quote support or speak to a buying executive.
+We publish verified prices, full technical specifications, side-by-side comparisons, EMI estimation frameworks, car finance guidance, insurance planning primers, buyer enquiry tools and long-term ownership cost analysis — all calibrated to local market conditions.

 Unlike global automotive portals that recycle European or American datasets, Hagalu is built on an African-first data model.
 Pricing reflects ex-showroom values sourced directly from OEM South African pricelists.
 Variant listings cover only the trims actually sold in each country.
 Fuel economy estimates account for South Africa's 93-octane petrol, rural road surfaces and the elevated temperatures of a continental climate.
 Every number on this platform means something in the real world of an African buyer.

 We believe that information asymmetry — where dealers know far more than buyers — is the single biggest problem in the African automotive market.
-Hagalu exists to close that gap permanently.
+Hagalu exists to close that gap and help serious buyers move from research to a more informed enquiry.

 Buying a car in South Africa is a multi-step financial commitment that extends well beyond comparing horsepower figures.
 A R400,000 crossover becomes a R650,000 decision once you factor in finance charges, comprehensive insurance, licensing, tracking, service plans and depreciation.
 Most buyers discover this only after they've signed the papers.
 Hagalu exists so you discover it before.